Tips to Manage Stress: A Checklist

 Engage in a hobby

 Engage in a hobby that can help to take your mind away from the responsibilities of life, such as singing, painting, or gardening.
-Tip: Again, set yourself a goal.
+Tip to Manage Stress: Again, set yourself a goal.
 Take part in the annual Sun Run, in singing competitions, or have your art exhibited.
 Whatever your goal is, immerse yourself such that it takes away the stresses of daily life, even if it is only for an hour or two every week.

 Eat a healthy diet

 Eat a healthy diet, low in fat and sugars.
 Maintaining a healthy Body Mass Index (BMI) for your weight and height.
-Tip: Set yourself an achievable goal and don’t forget to celebrate along the way!
+Tip to Manage Stress: Set yourself an achievable goal and don’t forget to celebrate along the way!

 Get at least 7 to 8 hours of sound sleep

 Get at least 7 to 8 hours of sound sleep every night.
-Tip: Create a sleep routine with at least a half‐hour winding down time.
+Tip to Manage Stress: Create a sleep routine with at least a half‐hour winding down time.

 Avoid drinking excessively

 Avoid drinking excessively, and no smoking.
-Tip: If you’re a social drinker who finds comfort in an occasional bout of excessive drinking or smoking, and you’d rather rid yourself of this habit, identify a buddy whom you could call to help you when the desire to drink starts to kick in.
+Tip to Manage Stress: If you’re a social drinker who finds comfort in an occasional bout of excessive drinking or smoking, and you’d rather rid yourself of this habit, identify a buddy whom you could call to help you when the desire to drink starts to kick in.
 Hang out, watch a movie, or go for a walk instead.

 Learn some easy relaxation exercises

 Learn some easy relaxation exercises to counter moments of stress.
-Tips: Please refer to the downloadable Tips Card for a series of easy‐to‐do relaxation exercises.
+Tip to Manage Stress: Please refer to the downloadable Tips Card for a series of easy‐to‐do relaxation exercises.